 yet revealed on earth's lighted stage

-I wasn't quite sure what was wrong with me when I was younger but was inspired enough to draw what I had been feeling.
+I had not been diagnosed at the time and wasn't quite sure what was wrong with me when I created this drawing.
+I did know how I had been feeling.
 The resulting pen and ink (featured in Beginnings) is below.
-It wasn't until much later that I was properly diagnosed as bipolar.
+It wasn't until much later that I was properly diagnosed as having bipolar disorder.

 Sometimes manic thinking can be quite vivid, even extremely pleasant, making perfect sense to the individual but not usually to other people.
 Delusions of grandeur are not uncommon in the manic state.